PSP-Archive/PSPRadio/PSP/Plugins/GAME_PSPTris/readme.txt

 If you press SELECT on the menu it will show you the version of PSPTris.

 Classic:
-In the game use LEFT (or LEFT_TRIGGER), RIGHT (or RIGHT_TRIGGER) and DOWN for moving the bricks.
+In the game use LEFT, RIGHT and DOWN for moving the bricks.
 UP will drop the current brick.
-CROSS will rotate the current brick.
+CROSS or RIGHT_TRIGGER/LEFT_TRIGGER will rotate the current brick.
 START will pause the game.

 Points :